MatthewLennie/Rossmann/README.md

 - htop for watching resources
 - train from TMUX on server so that ssh dropouts doesn't interrupt training
 - Make sure to put model into eval mode when you have dropout to avoid using dropout on validation set.
+- Standard pytorch data loader not optimized for structured data because it fetches each example seperately and then concatenates.
+This is fine when each sample has megapixel number of features and batch sizes are ~100.
+When batch sizes are 100k+, this implementation causes the CPU to throttle the GPU by reading the data so slowly
 ## Things to improve in next project:
 - Better data visualization
 - LRFinder